 Tunisia’s post-revolution achievements are in peril.
-Since his power grab on 25 July 2021, President Kais Saied launched an escalating assault on human rights, undermining freedom of expression and association as fair trial rights.
-His racist rhetoric in 2023 triggered a wave of anti-Black violence against migrants and refugees in the country.
+Since President Saied’s power grab on 25 July 2021, Tunisian authorities have launched an escalating assault on the rule of law and human rights, undermining the rights to freedom of expression and association as well as fair trial rights.
+Authorities also trampled upon migrants, refugees and asylum seekers’ rights.

 What is the problem?

-High-profile Tunisian parliamentarians and other political figures, journalists, human rights defenders, and activists have been targeted for opposing the president’s power grab and repression by his government.
+High-profile Tunisian former parliamentarians and other political figures, journalists, human rights defenders, and activists have been targeted for opposing the president’s power grab and repression by his government.
 They have faced arbitrary arrests and detention, travel bans, and criminal investigations.
-Since 25 July 2021, courts have opened investigations and, in some cases, trials of at least 39 people for the peaceful exercise of their right to freedom of expression, including under Decree-Law 54 which gives authorities wide powers to crackdown on freedom of expression and interfere with online privacy.
+Since 25 July 2021, courts have opened investigations and, in some cases, trials of at least 40 people for the peaceful exercise of their right to freedom of expression, including under Decree-Law 54 which gives authorities wide powers to crackdown on freedom of expression.
+Authorities also ordered the pretrial detention of at least 23 individuals, including lawyers and politicians.

 What can you do to help?

-Act now and urge the Tunisian President and other authorities to end the escalating crackdown on human rights including the right to freedom of expression and association, to uphold the rights of migrants and refugees, and to refrain from compromising judicial independence.
+Act now and urge the Tunisian authorities to immediately release all those arbitrarily detained, end the escalating crackdown on human rights including the rights to freedom of expression and association, uphold the rights of migrants and refugees, and refrain from compromising judicial independence.